HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Method

 \subsection{Orchestration}

-For model training, we utilize a cluster with 64 \emph{trn1.32xlarge} instances (nodes) with totalling to 1024 AWS \trainium~ accelerators.
-Accelerators within same instance are connected with NeuronLink.
+\modelname~pre-training is performed on clusters with 256 \emph{trn1.32xlarge} instances (nodes), totalling to 4096 AWS \trainium~accelerators.
+Both Amazon EKS and AWS ParallelCluster can effectively manage the training cluster.
+Accelerators within same node are connected with NeuronLink\footnote{{https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/arch/neuron-hardware/trainium.html}}.
 The nodes within the cluster are interconnected through Elastic Fabric Adapter (EFA)\footnote{https://aws.amazon.com/hpc/efa/}.
 EFA is a network interface with uniquely designed operating system that bypasses traditional hardware interfaces, significantly enhancing performance for inter-node communications, a critical factor for collectives operations in distributed training.

-We manage the cluster orchestration using Amazon EKS\footnote{https://aws.amazon.com/eks/}, a fully-managed Kubernetes service.
-Amazon EKS simplifies the deployment of Kubernetes both on AWS and on-premises environments.
-It autonomously manages the availability and scalability of Kubernetes control plane nodes, which are essential for tasks such as container scheduling, application availability management, cluster data storage, and other fundamental operations.